-There is a slight bulge in in-migration in the pre-retirement age groups - those aged 50 to 64 make up about 9% of in-migrants.
-In the last 10 years, net migration in that age group has been an average annual gain of 120 persons.
-On average, from ages 65 onward the balance is towards out-migration, but only marginally so.
+There is a bulge in in-migration in the pre-retirement age groups - those aged 50 to 64 make up about 16% of in-migrants.
+In the last 10 years, net migration in that age group has been an average annual gain of 160 persons.
+There is much lower net migration gain in the 65-69 age group.
+On average, from ages 70 onward in-migration and out-migration are balanced.